Setup HAProxy to Load Balance an Oracle Linux Automation Manager Cluster

 Create an HAProxy configuration file.

-The free lab environment provides a custom haproxy configuration file that enables haproxy statistics and end-to-end SSL encryption with the three control node backends.
+The sample configuration file enables haproxy statistics and end-to-end SSL encryption with the three control node backends.

-The following output shows the differences between the package's default configuration and the values the free lab environment uses.
+The following output shows the differences between the package's default configuration and the values the tutorial uses.

 sudo diff /etc/haproxy/haproxy.cfg ~/haproxy.cfg